Skip to content

 Salina di Margherita di Savoia

-Situated along the Adriatic coast near the town of Margherita di Savoia, Salina di Margherita di Savoia is a protected wetland area known for its salt pans and rich birdlife.
+Situated along the Adriatic coast near Margherita di Savoia, Salina di Margherita di Savoia is a protected wetland area known for its salt pans and rich birdlife.
 It is an important resting and feeding site for migratory birds and offers birdwatching opportunities.

 Torre Guaceto Nature Reserve